 Will: I think with lockdown and people losing their jobs, we’ve seen lots more people leaving their jobs in the City to make money doing something more creative.
 People don’t want to buy throw-away things, they like hand-crafted things.
 There’s definitely a rise in people wanting to buy re-used or choosing brand new things that reuse old pieces.

-There’s a certain amount of integrity that goes into the restoration of each piece; how have you learned the difference between good and bad restoration?
+There’s a certain amount of integrity that goes into the restoration of each piece; how have you learnt the difference between good and bad restoration?

 Will: Definitely through trial and error!
 There’s only so much you can learn in a book; you have to spend years honing your craft.
 I’ve had things come in where people have given it a go themselves and stripped back too much, removing the charm of the original piece which can’t be replaced.
 So do your research when looking for a restorer, find out what they’ve worked on in the past and take before and after pictures as well.